 Universal Studios Japan

-Universal Studios Japan (commonly called USJ) is an extremely popular movie theme park in Osaka featuring shows, rides, roller coasters, parades, and popular characters such as Snoopy or Elmo with whom you can take your picture.
+Universal Studios Japan, commonly called USJ, is an extremely popular movie theme park in Osaka featuring shows, rides, roller coasters, parades, and popular characters such as Snoopy or Elmo.

-To reach USJ from Kyoto take the JR Kyoto Line to Osaka Station.
+To reach USJ from Kyoto, take the JR Kyoto Line to Osaka Station.
 There transfer to the Osaka Loop Line and go to Nishikujo Station.
-At Nishikujo Station transfer to the Yumesaki Line.
-Get off at Universal City Station.
-The fare from Osaka Station is 180 yen for a 14 minute ride.
+At Nishikujo Station transfer to the JR Yumesaki Line and get off at Universal City Station.
+Use a current JR route finder before travel for the latest fare and train times.

 Osaka Aquarium and the Tempozan Ferris Wheel

-Osaka Aquarium (also called the Kaiyukan) is located in Tempozan Harbor Village in the Minato Ward of Osaka, close by Osaka Bay.
-It is one of the world’s largest aquariums, and certainly the most impressive aquarium in Japan.
-Give yourself at least two hours to walk through the many marine habitats that house charismatic animals like manta rays, otters, penguins and a whale shark.
+Osaka Aquarium Kaiyukan is located in Tempozan Harbor Village in the Minato Ward of Osaka, close to Osaka Bay.
+It is one of the world’s largest aquariums, and one of Japan’s most impressive.
+Give yourself at least two hours to walk through the marine habitats that house manta rays, penguins, a whale shark, and many other animals.

-Close by Osaka Aquarium is the enormous Tempozan Ferris Wheel, which at 112.5 meters high and 100 meters across, is one of the world’s biggest ferris wheels.
-A ride on the wheel gives dramatic views over Osaka bay.
+Close by Osaka Aquarium is the enormous Tempozan Ferris Wheel, which is 112.5 meters high and 100 meters across.
+A ride on the wheel gives dramatic views over Osaka Bay.

 Planning Your Journey